geehaad/Time-Series_Different-models/Arima/README.md

 <ol>

-  Below are the steps you should follow for implementing auto ARIMA:
+  <h3>Below are the steps you should follow for implementing auto ARIMA: </h3>
   <li> Load the data: This step will be the same.
 Load the data into your notebook. </li>
   <li> Preprocessing data: The input should be univariate, hence drop the other columns. </li>
   <li> Fit Auto ARIMA: Fit the model on the univariate series. </li>